 Wind is an emissions-free source of energy

 Wind is a renewable energy source.
 Overall, using wind to produce energy has fewer effects on the environment than many other energy sources.
 Wind turbines do not release emissions that can pollute the air or water (with rare exceptions), and they do not require water for cooling.
-Wind turbines may also reduce the amount of electricity generation from fossil fuels, which results in lower total air pollution and carbon dioxide emissions.
+Wind turbines may also reduce electricity generation from fossil fuels, which results in lower total air pollution and carbon dioxide emissions.

 An individual wind turbine has a relatively small physical footprint.
 Groups of wind turbines, sometimes called wind farms, are located on open land, on mountain ridges, or offshore in lakes or the ocean.